 In 2009, Jacob also started the acoustic rock trio, Roll Acosta.
 They released 2 EP’s (‘The Dawn’ 2010, ‘The Dark’ 2011), and one full length LP produced by the brilliant John Vanderslice (‘This Dreamt Existence’ 2012), which was recorded in his Tiny Telephone studio in San Francisco.
 Roll Acosta has had continued success performing in multiple music festivals, on local television and NPR, and touring the west coast.

-Due to his prolific nature and thirst for the national circuit, Acosta has recently released three solo records (‘Chants of Diplomacy’ 2013, ‘For The People By The People’ 2014, ‘Silver Lining’ 2015), orchestrated 2 national tours, and during 2016 began writing a catalogue of music large enough for 4 full length LP’s.
-He has released 2 full length albums in 2017 and will be releasing his new folk record in 2018. (‘Midnight Road’ - Mason, ‘Desert Sounds’ - Jacob Acosta, ‘Exoplanet’ -HYTS).
+Due to his prolific nature and thirst for the national circuit, Acosta has released three solo records (‘Chants of Diplomacy’ 2013, ‘For The People By The People’ 2014, ‘Silver Lining’ 2015), orchestrated 2 national tours, and during 2016 began writing a catalogue of music large enough for 4 full length LP’s.
+He has since produced 2 full length albums in 2017 (‘Midnight Road’ - Mason, ‘Exoplanet’ -HYTS) and is releasing his new Southwest folk record about Arizona this 2018. (‘Desert Sounds’ - Jacob Acosta).

 Mason’s bassist, Barry Young, received his first instrument/record player at age 5 where he began to listen to his brother’s Beatles records.
 When he was about 10 years old he tried playing the trumpet, but found he liked his record player more.
 At age 15 he got a full drum kit, but ditched it yet again for his record player.
 He didn’t join any musical ensembles in high school, but listened to countless albums.
 It wasn’t until age 30 that he bought his first Fender Squire Bass and began to play along to the records he loved.
 Since then he has been playing bass for 25 years.

-He has performed in the groups: ‘Covert Ops’ (grunge/hard Rock), ‘Firedust’ (70’s Desert Rock), and he still performs in the Tucson based band ‘Still Life Telescope’ (modern prog/indie pop).
-Barry is releasing his first album “Geometry Wins” with the group ‘Still Life Telescope’ this year (2017).
+He has performed in the groups: ‘Covert Ops’ (grunge/hard Rock), ‘Firedust’ (70’s Desert Rock), and ‘Still Life Telescope’ (modern prog/indie pop).